AISG-Technology-Team/Trusted-Media-Challenge-Submission-Guide/README.md

 We would be using Docker for this challenge so that participants can choose their preferred programming languages and dependencies to create the best perfoming detection models.

-To build and run GPU accelerated Docker containers, please install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker#getting-started).
+To build and run GPU accelerated Docker containers, please install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

 ## Usage of sample submission